Andrej-Antipov/Asrock-Z690-PG-Reptide-hackintosh/README.md

 * Default and Overclocking with undervolting

-### Mac OS Monterey and Ventura EFI OpenCore loader 0.9.7 and Clover 5156
+### Mac OS Monterey and Ventura EFI OpenCore loader 1.0.0 and Clover 5156
-### Mac OS Sonoma with EFI OpenCore loader 0.9.7 and legacy Broadcom WiFi
+### Mac OS Sonoma with EFI OpenCore loader 1.0.0 and legacy Broadcom WiFi

-FileVault2 not working in Sonoma with the OCLP patch!
+FileVault2 and Intel LAN not working in Sonoma with the OCLP patch!

 * Only OpenCore loader configuration supports Sonoma wifi legacy patch with OCLP.
-* All mac os futures are working including DRM playback and sleep/wake S3 and FileVault2
+* All mac os futures are working including DRM playback and sleep/wake S3
 * Clover has issue with update under T2 mac models